SuezD/Login-Webpage/README.md

   curl -X POST -H "Content-Type: application/json" -d '{"username":"your_username","password":"your_password", "firstName":"your_firstname"}' http://localhost:8080/signup
   curl -X POST -H "Content-Type: application/json" -d '{"username":"your_username","password":"your_password"}' http://localhost:8080/login
   ```
+## Troubleshooting
+On occassion the browser won't pull the latest script.js file.
+In this case, you'll need to force a browser refresh (cmd+shift+r on Mac and CTRL+F5 on windows).
+[More details here]([url](https://stackoverflow.com/questions/3951187/javascript-file-not-updating-no-matter-what-i-do#:~:text=Type%20in%20the%20full%20address,should%20run%20as%20you%20expect.)https://stackoverflow.com/questions/3951187/javascript-file-not-updating-no-matter-what-i-do#:~:text=Type%20in%20the%20full%20address,should%20run%20as%20you%20expect.)